changliao1025/pyflowline/docs/readme.rst

-HexWatershed is a hydrologic routing model based on the hexagon alike mesh framework.
+Pyflowline is a hydrologic routing model based on the hexagon alike mesh framework.

 ***********